hasaniqram/Image_Manipulation/README.md

 Image Manipulation Manual
   created by Kristine Malveda

- The Image Manipulation program is a last project to be submitted by yours truly and it is created in JAVA programming language.
+ The Image Manipulation program is a school project and it is created in JAVA programming language.

  The program allows the user to manipulate the color of the desired image.